 Bellagio can be reached by bus or passenger ferry from the town of Como, which is on the Milan to Lugano (Switzerland) train line.
 By car, it's about a 40-minute drive along the lake from Como or Lecco.

 A car ferry connects to Mennagio on the western shore of the lake and passenger ferries and buses connect to other towns along the lake.
 The closest Italian airport is Milan Malpensa, about 85 kilometers away.

 While the best thing to do in Bellagio may be to simply relax and enjoy the lakeside ambiance, there are several interesting sights in and near the village.

 - San Giacomo Church, built between 1075 and 1125, is at the top of the historic center.
-The church is Lombard Romanesque style and has mosaics, a 12th century cross, and a 15th century triptych.
+The church is in Lombard Romanesque style and has mosaics, a 12th-century cross, and a 15th-century triptych.

 - The Museum of Navigational Instruments, in the hamlet of San Giovanni, can be reached on foot in about 25 minutes, public boat, or in summer on the tourist train.
 It's open daily, mornings only.

 - Walking paths go along the lake and over the hills to small hamlets and picturesque parts of the lake.

 - Boat tours, water sports, and a touristic train tour are available during the summer season.
 During summer there are many musical events and festivals held in Bellagio, too.